HungYangChang/ECSE-551-Miniproject3/README.md

 ### Mini-Project 3 - ECSE 551 McGill University

 ## Abstract
-Text classification is a well-known machine learning problem.
-In this project, a classifier is built that identifies the subreddit from which a comment originated.
-Two separate algorithms are used, a multinomial Na{\"i}ve Bayes classifier and a support-vector machine classifier.
-To obtain optimal performance from these classifiers, the raw text comments must be converted to features.
-The majority of this report presents the methods used to construct the features which yielded the best results.
-Through 5-fold cross-validation, the best results were found using the multinomial Na{\"i}ve Bayes classifier with a tuned Laplace smoothing parameter, and assuming a uniform distribution of each class.
-Results were further improved by selecting features which were determined to be the most relevant using a chi-squared statistical test.
-This classifier was then applied to a test set, yielding a preliminary accuracy of 93.1\% according to Kaggle.
+A convolutional neural network is the preferred machine learning model to perform image classification tasks.
+In this project, image classification is performed on a modified version of the Fashion-MNIST data set.
+To obtain the best performing model, several network architectures and optimization hyperparameters were considered.
+The best results were obtained using a VGG-16 network, which has a history of strong performance on image classification tasks.
+The weights were trained using the Adam optimization algorithm, with a decreasing learning rate to help convergence to a global minimum.
+The model submitted to the Kaggle competition achieved a preliminary accuracy of 97.9\%.

 ## Code.zip
 The code.zip contains 6 files:
 * 2 Colab notebook files - miniproject3.ipynb and miniproject3_supplemental.ipynb
-  * miniproject3.ipynb  and all experiments to improve model performance.
-One other sklearn classifier
+  * miniproject3.ipynb contains the best hyperparameters we tried to get the highest performance.
-  * miniproject3_supplemental.ipynb contains each step for choosing parameters and preprocessing methods for Multinomial Naive Bayes model.
-The result is shown as Table in section 4.1.1  Multinomial Naïve Bayes in Report.pdf
+  * miniproject3_supplemental.ipynb contains each step for choosing parameters.
+The details are shown in Section 4 Result in Report.pdf
-* 3 Dataset files - train.csv, test.csv, and Submit.csv
+* 1 Dataset file - model_trained_VGG_16_98percent.tar
-  * Submit.csv is the prediction of our own Naive Bayes function with an accuracy of 93.1% according to Kaggle.
+  * model_trained_VGG_16_98percent.tar is the VGG-16 neural networks we trained to get 98% on Kaggle
 * 1 ReadMe file - readme.md

 ## Report.pdf